Layout

 9 Essential Product Development KPIs to Drive Business Growth

-Product development KPIs are specific product management metrics that track and monitor business performance and give vital insights into the product development process.
+Product development KPIs, or key performance indicators, are specific product management metrics that track and monitor business goals and give vital insights into the product development process.

-They serve as a powerful tool for product developers by providing quantitative data on product quality, progress, and performance.
+They are a powerful tool for product developers by providing quantitative data on product quality, progress, and performance.

 But what are product development KPIs?
-And how do you decide which metrics to track to streamline the product development process.
+And how do you decide which product management metrics to track to streamline the product development process?

 What are Product Development KPIs?

-Product development key performance indicators (KPIs) are product management metrics that track and monitor the product team’s performance.
+Product development key performance indicators are product management metrics that track and monitor the product team or product development consultants if you are using consultants.
 They are used to measure the progress of projects and behavioral changes and identify opportunities for improvement.

-Companies that track KPIs can gain control over their product development and better manage teams to maximize output.
+Companies, especially SaaS companies that track KPIs, can gain control over their product development process and better manage teams to maximize output.

 Since KPIs are tied to corporate business goals, they accurately reflect the performance of the business and whether your team is on track.